Benjamin Redding

 • The rise of state navies

-• Maritime culture and exploration
+• Maritime exploration and empire

-• Politics and religion in Tudor/Stuart Britain
+• Politics and religion in Tudor and Stuart Britain

-• Valois and Bourbon France, especially the French Wars of Religion
+• Valois and Bourbon France

 • Power and representation